Paul Legentilhomme: History

-In 1938 he was promoted to Brigadier-General.
+In 1938 he was promoted to brigadier-general.

+WWII

-1939 to 1940 he was Commander in Chief of the French military units stationed in French Somaliland (present day Djibouti).
+1939 to 1940 he was commander in chief of the French military units stationed in French Somaliland (present day Djibouti).

-June 18, 1940 : In Djibouti, the capital of French Somaliland, Legentilhomme condemned the French armistice and declared his intention to continue the war with the British Empire.
+On June 18, 1940, in Djibouti, the capital of French Somaliland, Legentilhomme condemned the French armistice and declared his intention to continue the war with the British Empire.
 He declared this in his "General Order Number 4".